-Different stages of life bring exciting new opportunities, but we are living in era with some unique challenges at each stage as well.
-Adolescents have more choices than ever for what to do after graduation, but with steep competition.
+Different stages of life bring exciting new opportunities, but we are living in an era with some unique challenges at each stage as well.
+Young adults have more choices than ever in what to do for work, but with steep competition when starting off.
 Middle adulthood is now sandwiched with the responsibility of caring for children while simultaneously caring for aging parents.
 Seniors and their grandchildren are now facing a harder and harder gap to bridge due to ever-changing technology.

 Other stage-of-life issues can include:

 - Developing new friendships and relationships

 - Pressure to conform to norms outside of one’s own culture or comfort zone